gpuett/track-suggester/README.md

 ## Description

-_This webpage asks the user to submit a short, five question survey to determine what Epicodus track best fits them._
+_This webpage asks the user to submit a survey to determine which Epicodus track best fits them._

 ## Setup/Installation Requirements